-The construction of fast pulsed superconducting magnet requires a significant upgrade of the technology of superconducting Rutherford cables, in order to reduce power dissipation in the pulsed regime, which otherwise would be so large that the cryogenic heat load in the cable would be unacceptable.
+The construction of fast pulsed superconducting magnet required a significant upgrade of the technology of superconducting Rutherford cables, in order to reduce power dissipation in the pulsed regime, which otherwise would be so large that the cryogenic heat load in the cable would be unacceptable.

-Here we present the motivations of the specifications of the Rutherford cable and the R&D activities performed for its development.
+Here we present the motivations of the specifications of the Rutherford cable, the R&D activities performed for its development and the conductor developed for the model.

-The loss reduction will be achieved by means of the following technical solutions: i) smaller filament diameter (down to 2-3 $\mu$ m), ii) shorter twist pitch, iii) higher resistivity interfilament matrix, iv) higher contact resistance between the adjacent wires of the Rutherford cable and v) a high resistance metallic core.
+The loss reduction was achieved by means of the following technical solutions: i) smaller filament diameter (down to 2-3 μ m), ii) shorter twist pitch, iii) higher resistivity interfilament matrix, iv) higher contact resistance between the adjacent wires of the Rutherford cable and v) a high resistance metallic core.

-In the past, a similar wire was developed within the R&D efforts for the SSC accelerator construction.
+In the past, a similar wire was developed within the R&D efforts for the SSC accelerator construction14).
 Despite some good results, the process then developed does not appear easily reproducible, and industrial scale production cannot be guaranteed.